Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 38. Science Centre Singapore

-Science Centre Singapore is such a favorite spot among science enthusiasts.
+Science Centre Singapore is such a favorite place among science enthusiasts.
 Inside this large institution are thousands of exhibits and educational displays.

 Go over the fantastic collection of science-related stuff such as climate change, engineering works, and plants & animal habitats.
 They even feature the life stages of a butterfly as well as the evolution of sanitation.